 Prerequisite for automatic lane change: newer vehicles with a production date of approximately March 2019 or later can only use automatic lane change if the software option “Full self-driving” has been purchased.
 However, those who have the older “Enhanced Autopilot (EAP)” do NOT need this additional FSD option to do use the automatic lane change.

 In the document “UN Regulation 79” different regulations are defined which also apply to automatic lane change.
-I will now explain their influence on the behaviour of the Tesla:
+I will now explain their influence on the behavior of the Tesla:

 A “Lane Change Procedure” in the case of ACSF of Category C starts when